asmetics/asmetics/README.md

 # 💫About Me :
 🔭 I’m currently working on

-Working on completing the PortSwigger Academy practitioner exam, aspiring to become a security researcher.
+- Working on completing the PortSwigger Academy practitioner exam, aspiring to become a security researcher.
+- Working on my NixOS configuration
+- IPINIT - A tool that monitors new connections and automatically does OSINT on them.

 👯 I’m looking to collaborate on